platformatic/mcp-node/README.md

 3. Restart Claude for Desktop
 4. You can now ask Claude to run Node.js scripts or npm commands
+5. (Optional) Use the `env` configuration to disable notification prompts as shown above

 ## Available Tools